 WHERE IS SPILIES BEACH?

 Spilies beach is 17 km from the lovely coastal city of Rethymno.
 It’s located a minute’s drive off the coastal highway to Heraklion, the capital of Crete.
 It’s also only 5 km (3 miles) from lovely Panormos beach.
+It’s also only a 15-minute drive from one of the best things to see in Crete, Arkadi Monastery.

 GETTING TO SPILIES BEACH